nodoherty/ColdFusion-Koans/README.md

 ##Suggestions for committing

+* We need beginner lessons too, don't hesitate to add a new test for a cftag or something simple!
 * Try not to duplicate any current lessons.
 * Be creative!
 * Add comments that explain the concept for your test.